LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 If you are new to Auth0 I highly recommend you create a [account](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D&email=undefined) and tenant for the region nearest to you.

-You can learn to use Auth0 by using [the quickstart written in .NET 6.](https://auth0.com/docs/quickstart/webapp/aspnet-core-3)
+You can learn to use Auth0 by using [the quickstart written in .NET 6.](https://github.com/auth0-samples/auth0-aspnetcore-mvc-samples/tree/master/Quickstart/Sample)

-I have migrated it into a [simple starter sample in .NET 6 called Auth0UserProfileDisplayStarterKit.](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/part1 dotnet6_p1) you can use alongside this blog.
+The complete code for this blog is in a our [Solution application called the Auth0UserProfileDisplayStarterKit](https://github.com/LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/tree/part1 dotnet6_p1) you can use alongside this blog.

-Afterwards you will have two ways of completing this tutorial.

-1. You can attempt to use the quickstart to match all the code I display in this blog.
+You can attempt to use the Auth0 quickstart to match all the code I display in this blog.
+I recommend you use their quickstart before hand to get an understanding of how their product integrates with ASP.NET 6 if you haven't already.

-2. You can download my Auth0UserProfileDisplayStarterKit and do minimal amount of work to change things around to match.

-I recommend you pick option 2 and use my starter kit to complete this tutorial and keep things stupid simple.
-But if you feel you still don't understand after it, you can pick option 1.

 ## Create Application on the Auth0 server ##